 7. Launch marketing campaigns

-To make your consulting platform known and to gain clients, you’ll need to launch marketing campaigns.
+To make your online consulting platform known and to gain clients, you’ll need to launch marketing campaigns.
 You’ll need to run marketing campaigns as long as your platform is functioning, so it’s important to choose the right marketing channels to invest in.